markusdemedeiros/lucid/README.md

 Our team is:

-+ Team Member Name 1 (student # 1): optional awesome nickname 1
++ Shaunak Tulshibagwale (student # 1):
-+ Team Member Name 2 (student # 2): optional awesome nickname 2
++ Jason Hsu (student # 2):
-+ If you have a third member: Team Member Name 3 (student # 3): optional awesome nickname 3
++ Peyton Seigo: Team Member Name 3 (student # 3):
-+ If you have a fourth member: Team Member Name 4 (student # 4): optional awesome nickname 4
++ Markus: Team Member Name 4 (student # 4): TheHolyRatKing

-We call ourselves: optional awesome team name.
+We call ourselves: optional awesome team name 2.

 ## Product Pitch

+Our Pro(ject/duct) is a music visualizer that processes a song with various transformations and creates a visualization of shapes/colors using it.

 Replace this with a pitch for your project and the problem it solves.
 This is your vision for what the project would like like as a complete product, ready for awesome action.
 (Yes, awesomeness seems to be a theme.)